 I love comic-book superhero movies, and I love graphic novels.
 But I’ve never managed to bring those two interests together because comic books seem to have a pretty high bar for entry.
 The mythologies for the characters go back for decades upon decades, and even though I know the stories get rebooted now and then, if you’re not in the comics world, you won’t necessarily know about the reboot until several issues have gone by.
 And, to be perfectly honest, the whole process of buying comics—deciding what series to follow, knowing when new issues come out, and finding a store that’s nice to newbies, especially middle-aged female newbies—just intimidates me.
-Plus, I’m not sure I want a bunch of paper comics cluttering up my small apartments.
+Plus, I’m not sure I want a bunch of paper comics cluttering up my small apartment.
 I have enough trouble keeping the book situation under control!

 But I’m still interested enough to want to try, and the Hawkeye series by Matt Fraction with art by David Aja and Javier Pulido (among others) is a great place to start because the series is new, the issues are being released as trade paperbacks, and the need for background information is low.
 The premise is simple: